brooklynrail/brooklynrail-platform/content/events/2022/02/looking-after-conversations-on-art-and-healing.md

 ---
 title: "Looking After: Conversations on Art and Healing"
 deck: "New Histories of Art, Medicine, and Healing "
-summary: "Elizabeth Lee, Francis Gage, Christian Kleinbub, and Naomi Slipp join Julia Rosenbaum for the second installment of our series Looking After:
+summary: "Elizabeth Lee, Frances Gage, Christian Kleinbub, and Naomi Slipp join Julia Rosenbaum for the second installment of our series Looking After:
   Conversations on Art and Healing, with special introductions by Suzanne Hudson and Tanya Sheehan."